-Learn about our fellowships and residency offerings, including the hematology/oncology fellowship program, our clinical training in hematology/medical oncology, and the Mass General Hospital Cancer Center residency program.
+Learn about our fellowships and residency offerings, including the hematology/oncology fellowship program, our clinical training in hematology/medical oncology, and the Mass General residency program.

-Massachusetts General Hospital and Dana-Farber Cancer Institute offer a program in hematology/oncology that prepares academically oriented physicians to become leaders in clinical and laboratory investigation and clinical teaching.
+The Dana-Farber/Mass General Brigham Fellowship in Hematology/Oncology prepares academically oriented physicians to become leaders in clinical and laboratory investigation, clinical care, and education.

 Training beyond the first year

-A variety of investigative opportunities, ranging from the most fundamental molecular biology to clinical trials and health outcome analyses, are available at MGH, Dana-Farber, Brigham and Women's Hospital, as well as in laboratories located at the MGH Cancer Center in Charlestown, the Harvard Medical School, Boston Children's Hospital, and the Broad Institute of MIT and Harvard.
+A variety of investigative opportunities, ranging from the most fundamental molecular biology to clinical trials and health outcome analyses, are available at Dana-Farber, Brigham and Women's Hospital, and MGH, as well as in laboratories located at the MGH Cancer Center in Charlestown, the Harvard Medical School, Boston Children's Hospital, and the Broad Institute of MIT and Harvard.
 Additional clinical training is available for those in the Hematology/Oncology Track desiring to board in hematology.
 Additionally, upper-level fellows maintain a longitudinal continuity clinic in the disease center and campus of their choosing.

-All applications for this program are now processed through the Electronic Residency Application Service (ERAS).
-Please note that this program is listed under Brigham and Women's Hospital.
+All applications for this program are processed through the Electronic Residency Application Service (ERAS).
+Please note that both tracks are listed under Brigham and Women's Hospital.
 Applicants can apply to either one or both tracks.

 The deadline for applications is August 31.